 ICT specialist, Social media Strategist, LED Lighting Designer, Engineer and Manufacturer.

 Eng.
 Management Post-Graduate Columbia University, NY, USA, 1976

 B.S.E.E.
 Polytechnic / ATOM College, Athens, Greece, 1972

 Member of Illuminating Engineering Society of Australia & New Zealand

 Holder of Security License #408839993

-Leading the Strategy Inc. expert team of Strategic Social Media (SSM), Patron Engagement and large sporting and entertainment project co-ordination.
-Guidance initiatives for both Government and multinational companies across Europe, the Middle East, SE Asia and Australasia.
+Currently Nick is leading the Strategy Inc. expert team on Strategic Social Media (SSM), Patron Engagement and large sporting and entertainment project co-ordination, guidance initiatives for both Government and multinational companies across Europe, the Middle East, SE Asia and Australasia.